gorbsworld/gkf-portfolio/samples/03-common-git-errors/README.md

 ### What it means

-Git doesn’t see a `.git` folder in your current directory.
+- Git doesn’t see a `.git` folder in your current directory
-You’re running Git commands **outside** of a repository.
+- You’re running Git commands **outside** of a repository

 ### How to fix it